-Each year, all School of Science student research papers are published in the Manhattan Scientist Journal.
-Read the latest edition which features 24 papers from all departments in the School of Science.
+Each year, all School of Science student research papers are published in the Manhattan Scientist, a journal dedicated to the work of science students.
+Read the latest edition which features research papers from all departments in the School of Science.

 These programs are offered each summer and provide a stipend and campus housing.
 You must apply and be accepted into each of these programs.